 The Office of Student Conduct has the responsibility to address violations of the Student Code of Conduct.
 Violations of the campus code that occur in or around the residence halls are generally addressed by Residence Life staff members, who may act on behalf of the Office of Student Conduct.
-Due to the standards of behavior on the university, many violations that occur in the halls are violations of both the campus code and some, the housing contract agreement.
-Any violations of law or state statute on or near campus property are handled as criminal matters by the University Police Department.
+Due to the standards of behavior on the university, many violations that occur in the halls are violations of both the Student Code of Conduct and the License Agreement.
+Any violations of law or state statute on or near campus property are handled as criminal matters by the University Police Services.

-Violations of the housing contract are generally treated as administrative actions based upon the resident's License Agreement and Residence Hall Handbook.
+Violations of these Standards of Conduct are generally treated as administrative actions.
 Residents will be required to address the issue or correct the violation as directed by the Resident Director or other Residential Life staff.
-Failure to comply may ultimately result in cancellation of the housing contract and removal from the halls (which often involves the application of cancellation fees and charges).
-Actions taken relating to the contract agreement are separate from the University's Conduct process and any city, state, or federal criminal or civil procedure.
+Failure to comply may ultimately result in cancellation of the License Agreement and removal from the halls (which often involves the application of cancellation fees and charges).
+Actions taken relating to the Standards of Conduct are separate from the Student Code of Conduct process and any city, state, or federal criminal or civil procedure.

-To summarize these three separate yet overlapping systems: the housing contract relates to specific behaviors prohibited in the residence halls - as addressed by Residence Life staff.
-The University Conduct Code is a much broader document which deals with not only those behaviors occurring in the halls, but all student behaviors impacting the university - addressed by either by direct action or action taken under the authority of the Office of Student Conduct.
-Even if a student moves out of the halls and no longer subject to the housing contract, the Office of Student Conduct retains jurisdiction over the Conduct Code violation.
-Serious incidents which may involve violations of law or statute are dealt with by local courts after being investigated by the University Police Department.
+To summarize these three separate yet overlapping systems: the Standards of Conduct relate to specific behaviors prohibited in the residence halls - as addressed by Residence Life staff.
+The Student Code of Conduct is a much broader document which deals with not only those behaviors occurring in the halls, but all student behaviors impacting the university - addressed either by direct action or action taken under the authority of the Office of Student Conduct.
+Even if a student moves out of the halls and is no longer subject to the License Agreement, the Office of Student Conduct retains jurisdiction over violations of the Student Code of Conduct.
+Serious incidents which may involve violations of law or statute are dealt with by local courts after being investigated by the University Police Services.

-The RLHFS conduct process is designed to encourage students to take responsibility for their actions and ensure that the rights of all members of the residence community are respected.
-The RLHFS conduct process includes administrative action and typically involves the following:
+The Residential Life conduct process is designed to encourage students to take responsibility for their actions and ensure that the rights of all members of the residence community are respected.
+The Residential Life conduct process includes administrative action and typically involves the following:

 - Residents suspected of policy violations are documented by staff and an incident report is submitted to the Resident Director or Graduate Resident Director.